nivvy-is-not-a-git/Super-Data-Engineering-OA/README.md

 # Super Data Engineering OA
 Raw Airport Data Transformation

-My solution leverages pandas and is structured as helper functions for each column requirement.
+My solution leverages pandas and Python's io module (converting the raw string into a readable CSV object) and is structured as helper functions for each column requirement.
 These functions are then called inside the main transform function.